Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 Place clove in its protective paper (clove rots without an intact paper) root end down, pointed tip up, so just the tip shows after squeezing soil together around the clove.

 1. After cloves are in the soil, across the whole planting area, spread worm castings (very thin, 1/2” layer) (suggested by the UoL Compost co-op wormcastings guy who tends the worms).
 I used wormcastings in this way for the first time in 2023 Monti plantings.
+The soil was newly mixed top soil, compost (UoL compost site), sand, and wood ashes.
 My crop was greener and the plants grew larger and stronger than ever before.

 2. Cover the planted area loosely with 2-3 inches of straw.

-[When I planted August 26-30, 2023, the weather had been very dry, but I didn’t water in the cloves after I planted them.
+[When I planted August 26-30, 2023 (before I learned that early fall planting unnecessarily encourages excessive fall growth that depletes what would best be retained for spring growth) the weather had been very dry, but I didn’t water in the cloves after I planted them.
 Watering in the amendments and letting the soil dry over-night puts water down in the root area where it needs to be.
 First the clove grows roots.
 The garlic root system has been studied and found that a root can grow 8 feet long if the soil will let it get through that far.
 When it rained a month later, green tips began to poke above the soil.
 That planting yielded a great harvest. ]

 3. At the first freeze, water crystals may push all the cloves out of the soil.
 Once the soil thaws, push the cloves back under the surface so only the tip is visible.
 The growing plants will stay green all winter in KY, even with snow all around them.